Roles and Responsibilities

 Student team members are responsible for the following:

-- Developing your team’s investment strategy.
+- Developing your team’s investment strategy with the potential client in mind.
 Your advisor serves as a guide for your team, but students are the competitors.

 - Conducting deep analysis of sectors, industries and securities.